 But now comes an even more important question: Is this ownership worth the annual cost of a content manager?

 Like a lot of questions that get asked in this world, the answer starts with “It depends.”

 Comparing the average content manager salary versus the cost of customer acquisition

 They begin to see you as a helpful teacher, not just a brand trying to sell them things.
 This builds a relationship based on trust, the kind of trust they need to ultimately buy from you.

 At IMPACT, our client relationships can last for years and result in revenue of tens of thousands of dollars.

-To determine if a content manager is worth the cost, compare the salary of them, someone who writes blog posts that draw in inbound searches, which convert to leads for your sales team (your cost of customer acquisition) to the average lifetime value of your client relationships.
+To determine if a content manager salary is worth the cost, compare that number to the average lifetime value of your client relationships.